IrinaTassinari/Node_HW10_JWT_Postman/README.md

 ## Postman Testing

-The comment at the top of [index.js:1](/c:/Users/irina_fsmug68/my_files/18072025/Node/HW/HW10/index.js#L1) includes a Postman Documenter link:
+API testing was performed with Postman.
+The Postman Documenter is available here:

 `https://documenter.getpostman.com/view/53300232/2sBXijJXRe`